 Enabled The IDE HDD uses the block mode.
 The system BIOS will check the hard disk drive for the maximum block size the system can transfer.
 The block size will depend on the type of hard disk drive.

 Disabled The IDE HDD uses the standard mode.

 RAID Enable

-This field is used to enable or disable the RAID function of Parallel ATA drives and Serial ATA drives.
+This field is used to enable or disable the RAID function of the Serial ATA drives.